felipe1181/file-input-image-with-crop-system/README.md

-### File input image with crop system in NextJS and Atomic design
+### File input image with crop system in NextJS, Tailwind and Atomic design

 ## Getting Started